-Imagine that you have published an article with rich images and HTML tags such as paragraphs, images, links, etc.Now, you need to display a brief summary of this content on the homepage or in the search results of the website, and this summary must be plain text without any HTML formatting to ensure uniform layout.striptagsit can be very useful.
+Imagine that you have published an article with a lot of paragraphs, images, links, and other HTML tags.Now, you need to display a brief summary of this content on the homepage or in search results, and this summary must be plain text without any HTML formatting to ensure uniform formatting.striptagsIt can be put to use.

 Suppose we have a piece of HTML content:<strong><i>Hello!</i></strong>